-To improve the quality of services for survivors of sexual assault, to assist in their recovery and to work towards the elimination of sexual violence.
+To improve the quality of services for survivors of sexual assault and human trafficking , to assist in their recovery and to work towards the elimination of sexual violence.

-In an effort to fulfill this mission, the Kankakee County Center Against Sexual Assault provides public education and professional training in the area of sexual assault, counseling and psychological support to adult and child survivors and their significant others, assistance throughout the medical and criminal justice process, 24-hour telephone and in-person response, and partnership with community agencies to improve response to the crime of sexual violence.
+In an effort to fulfill this mission, the Kankakee County Center Against Sexual Assault provides public education and professional training in the area of sexual assault and human trafficking , counseling and psychological support to adult and child survivors and their significant others, assistance throughout the medical and criminal justice process, 24-hour telephone and in-person response, and partnership with community agencies to improve response to the crime of sexual violence.

 In 1991, KCCASA + ISAS initiated a Children’s Services Program to address the significant increase in sexual abuse cases involving children.
 In 1993, KCCASA + ISAS developed an organized program to provide public education to churches, schools, and community groups to increase public awareness and knowledge about sexual violence issues.
 In 1994, the community education program expanded to a full time program, to include prevention education for children pre-school through college.
 In 1995, the advocacy program was expanded, specifically focusing on victim sensitivity in the medical system.
 In 1996, the counseling program expanded to provide therapy to victims of sexual violence who are incarcerated in the Dwight and Kankakee Correctional Centers.
 In 1997, KCCASA + ISAS expanded the education program and developed a collaborative partnership with police, state’s attorneys, advocates and medical personnel in Kankakee County to become the model site for the State of Illinois, for utilizing an interdisciplinary approach to sex crimes investigations.
 In 1998, counseling services were expanded through an outreach office in Hopkins Park as well as including an additional prison, Westside Correctional Center.